teivah/algodeck/README.md

 ## Overview

-Algo Deck is an **open-source collection of 213 algorithmic cards** to help you preparing and succeeding in your algorithm & data structure interview.ng in your algorithm & data structure interview.
+Algo Deck is an **open-source collection of 213 algorithmic cards** to help you preparing and succeeding in your algorithm & data structure interview.

 Each card is a synthesized way to summarize a concept.
 For example:

-### BST complexity: access, insert, delete
+#### BST complexity: access, insert, delete

-If not balanced O(n)
+- If not balanced O(n)

-If balanced O(log n)
+- If balanced O(log n)

 [#complexity](complexity.md) [#tree](tree.md)

-### String permutation vs rotation
+#### String permutation vs rotation

-Permutation: contains the same characters in an order that can be different (abdc and dabc)
+- Permutation: contains the same characters in an order that can be different (abdc and dabc)

-Rotation: rotates according to a pivot
+- Rotation: rotates according to a pivot

 #string